OFDataCommittee/OFMLHackathon/doc/overview.rst

     and ONNXRuntime backends for model evaluations
 -   TorchScript storage and evaluation

-In additional to the RedisAI capabilities above,
+In addition to the RedisAI capabilities above,
 SILC includes the following features developed for large, distributed HPC architectures: